Calling all cilantro lovers! This one's for you! This Cilantro Lime Chicken and Rice is so easy with avocado salsa and the juiciest marinade.

 Grilling instructions

 - Meanwhile, add rice, water, butter and salt to a rice cooker or pot on the stove and cook until the liquid has absorbed.
-Mix ingredients under the avocado salsa heading together in a bowl and set aside.
+When rice is done, stir in lime juice and cilantro.

 - Remove chicken from the marinade and grill for 5 minutes per side, then remove from heat.
 Sprinkle cilantro overtop, then serve chicken overtop of cooked rice.
 Top with avocado salsa, and enjoy!